satrialoka/satrialoka.github.io/_posts/2020-03-08-Jensen-Inequality.markdown

 categories: notes
 comments: true
 ---
-In this post I will try to explain what Jensen Inequality is and in the next post we will explore the Kullback-Leibler divergence and how it relates to Jensen Inequality.
+In this post I will try to explain what Jensen Inequality is.

-Jensen Inequality is an inequality in mathematics which relates to concave/convex function. concave function is a function which line segment between any two points on the function lies below or on the graph. more formally we can write:
+Jensen Inequality is an inequality in mathematics that relates to the concave/convex function.
+A function is concave if the line segment between any two points on it lies below or on the graph.
+Mathematically we can write:

 function $$f(x)$$ is concave if, if any $$a,b,\alpha$$ satisfies:
 \begin{equation}